-The Luna® PCI Cryptographic Module for Luna® IS can be configured to support many individual user partitions within one group partition.
-The Crypto Officer is the key management role for each partition and the Crypto User is an optional read-only role that limits the operator to performing cryptographic operations only.
+The Crypto Officer is the key management role for each partition and the Crypto User is an optional readonly role that limits the operator to performing cryptographic operations only.

 For an operator to assume any role other than Public User, the operator must be identified and authenticated.
 The following conditions must hold in order to assume one of the authenticated roles: